Tryhard-BioFis1/Ecosystem-Simulation/README.md

 ## Statistical Analysis and Visualization

 The simulation collects statistics on population size, average blob traits, and computational performance.
 These data are visualized through plots to analyze trends and patterns over time.
+The document StudyAndConclusions.pdf contains the first results and conclusions of the project.
+It is an example of the usefulness of the code for understanding complex ecology concepts.

 ## Conclusion